weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 That's it--if everything went correctly, all dependencies needed for this workflow should now be installed!

 # Pre-workflow setup

+**Note:** you can skip the pre-workflow setup if you are just running the test system found in this repository.

 The first step in using these tools is to first clone a copy of this respository, in a directory that is appropiate for running swarms of MD simulations.
 ```
 cd wherever_you_wish_to_run